This post may contain affiliate links. Please read my disclosure policy.

 Find more sourdough troubleshooting and tips weekly, here!

-Experimenting with different techniques and water ratios, I settled on this recipe that encompasses a very high hydration dough, and a lengthy, hands off bulk fermentation.
-In all honesty, I wish I would have started my sourdough journey with focaccia, as I think it’s one of the easiest things to make because there is no folding, no shaping, and little timing that needs to be projected.
-In short, it looks like: stir, long rest & rise, a short rest & rise, dimple, then bake.
-Then devour.
+Experimenting with different techniques and water ratios, I settled on this recipe that encompasses a high hydration dough, and a lengthy, hands off bulk fermentation.
+In short, it looks like: stir dough, long rest & rise, a shorter rest & rise, dimple.
+Bake.
+DEVOUR.

-2. When your starter has risen on the day of baking and is ready to go (here are more tips on when to know it’s ready), get out a large bowl.
-I like to use this OXO 4.5 quart glass bowl because it is large enough to avoid flour getting everywhere when mixing, high sides give the dough plenty of room to rise, and you can also see through it to track progress.
+2. When your starter has risen on the day of baking and is ready to go (here are more tips on when to know it’s ready), get out your stand mixer bowl.

 Set bowl on digital scale, and zero out so that it equals 0 grams.
 This scale features a pull out display for easy reading so it won’t get covered up by the bowl – so helpful!

-Mix the starter with the water, honey, and salt in the bowl, pressing zero after each addition so that the measurement goes back to 0 and you can properly weigh/measure.
+Mix the starter with the water, pressing zero after each addition so that the measurement goes back to 0 and you can properly weigh/measure.

-Or you can knead by hand for 10 minutes, until you feel the dough tighten and acquire resistance, pulling away from the sides of the bowl as you work with it.
+If you don’t have a stand mixer, you could also knead by hand for 10 minutes, but I don’t recommend this option unless you are an experienced baker.
+Eventually, you should feel the dough tighten and acquire resistance, pulling away from the sides of the bowl as you work with it.

-8. Press your fingertips using your whole hand into the risen dough.
+8. Drizzle top of dough with olive oil and press your fingertips using your whole hand into the risen dough.
 Your fingertips should go all the way down through the dough, hitting the pan.